LSU men's basketball falls to Alabama 109-92 Saturday

 BATON ROUGE - No. 16 Alabama put up 109 points to silence any hopes of an LSU upset Saturday.

 The LSU men's basketball team couldn't stop the Crimson Tide offense.
-Alabama shot 81 field goals and made 18 3-pointers in a 109-92 win over the Tigers at the Maravich Center.
+Alabama shot 81 field goals and made 18 3-pointers in a 109-92 win over the Tigers at the Pete Maravich Assembly Center.

 LSU took a 73-72 lead with 9:45 left in the game, but the Crimson Tide finished the game on a 37-20 run.